How Much Does It Cost to Travel to Malta? Activities, Accommodation, Meals, and Transportation

 - Activities: with a few excursions or visits (e.g., snorkeling, museums, forts), around €100–€150

-Using the one-week baseline, for a 10-day stay in Malta, here are the estimates:
+Using the one-week budget as a baseline, here are rough estimates for a 10-day stay in Malta:

-Personally, I spent 12 days in Malta and I can tell you that with 10 days, you’ll be able to fully enjoy Malta—including Gozo and Comino—without feeling rushed!
+I spent 12 days in Malta, and I can tell you that 10 days is enough to enjoy Malta, Gozo, and Comino without feeling too rushed.

-- For high budgets: between €2,500 and €3,500 (with high-end hotels, restaurants with stunning settings, and private or guided excursions)
+- Higher budgets: between €2,500 and €3,500 (with high-end hotels, restaurants with stunning settings, and private or guided excursions)

-We’re coming to the end of this article on the budget you need to plan for a trip to Malta.
-Even though these are just ranges and estimates, I hope it has given you a clearer idea of what to expect!
-In any case, keep in mind that the season you travel in can really impact your budget.
+That brings us to the end of this article on how much to budget for a trip to Malta.
+Even though these are only ranges and estimates, I hope they give you a clearer idea of what to expect.
+Above all, remember that the season can have a major impact on your budget.

-And most importantly, as soon as you know your dates, I recommend making your reservations.
-I know sometimes we procrastinate or decide at the last minute, but it can really pay off to book in advance!
+And most importantly, once you know your dates, I recommend booking early.
+It is easy to procrastinate or decide at the last minute, but booking ahead can really pay off.

-To further help you organize your stay, our article on itineraries in Malta is a great resource for choosing the perfect length of stay.
+To further help you plan your stay, our article on itineraries in Malta can help you choose the right length of stay.

-See you soon for more tips on your trip to Malta!
+See you soon for more Malta travel tips!

 Written by Laura CALLES